 Cite any reference to the article below as:

 Deubel, P. (2003).
 An investigation of behaviorist and cognitive approaches to instructional multimedia design.
 Journal of Educational Multimedia and Hypermedia,12(1), 63-90.
+Norfolk, VA: Association for the Advancement of Computing in Education (AACE).

 Typically, guidelines for design of interactive multimedia systems have been based on intuitive beliefs of designers rather than being founded on relevant research and theory.
 As advances in technology create new opportunities for education, it is important to use a range of theoretical perspectives to optimize use of new technology in teaching and learning.
 This article explores behaviorist and cognitive approaches to interactive multimedia instructional design (ID).
 Basic concepts, characteristics of ID, and comparisons between each are discussed.
 Interface design guidelines for learning with multimedia are presented, which link theory with practice in effective multimedia ID.
 Universal Design for Learning is described, which sheds light on future research in ID to accommodate the diversity of learners.